Establishing Your Online Presence: Inventory Guide

 Organize Logins

-Keep one secure document with: platform, username, password, recovery info, access level, last login.
-Use a password manager (LastPass, 1Password) for security and sharing.
+Keep one secure document with: platform, username, password, recovery info, and access level.
+Option: use a password manager (LastPass, 1Password) for security and sharing.

 Tier 1 – Essential